Dispersion Relations for Dislocation Modes and their Sensitivity to the Lattice Structure: Coupling of the Dislocation to bulk Phonons

 \section{Coupling of the Dislocation to bulk Phonons}

-It is interesting to contemplate the phenomenological distinctions between the type I and type II realizations.
-In addition to changing the thermodynamics, interactions between bulk phonons and dislocations will affect the phonon lifetime in the solid since the phonon will scatter off of the dislocation and will be dissipated into dislocation excitations.

-Until now we have discussed the effective field theory for solids in terms of the co-moving coordinates $\phi^I(\vec{x},t)$ of the individual particles.
-However, as previously mentioned, the coupling of $\phi^I(\vec{x},t)$ to these defects is non-local in this canonical description.
+Up to this point, we have discussed the effective field theory for solids in terms of the co-moving coordinates $\phi^I(\vec{x},t)$ of the individual particles.
+However, as previously mentioned, the coupling of $\phi^I(\vec{x},t)$ to the dislocations is non-local in this canonical description.
 Something similar happens in the case of superfluids, where it was shown that the non-locality can be eliminated by going to a dual (gauged) description \cite{townsend,alberto}.
-In 3+1 solids, one may introduce an anti-symmetric two-form fields $b_{\mu \nu}^I$ with $I=1,2,3$ to describe the low energy dynamics \cite{zaanen} in such as way as to leave local couplings to the dislocation.
+In 3+1 solids, one may introduce anti-symmetric two-form fields $b_{\mu \nu}^I$ with $I=1,2,3$ to describe the low energy dynamics \cite{zaanen} in such as way as to localize all couplings to the dislocation.